-It is also worth noting that in modelling the Alt-FEMP program, the first screening of the year is performed by PoMELO and the second is performed by Bridger.
-For the first screening, due to the smaller threshold (100m3/day) more sites are flagged for follow-up and more emissions are mitigated.
-This behavior is observable in the Alt-FEMP timeseries, when comparing the emissions drop for the first and second screening of the year.
-While the effect of the PoMELO screening is more immediately noticeable, the Bridger screening is still capable of finding large leaks which can have a marked impact on overall mitigation.
+It is also worth noting that in modelling, the Alt-FEMP program, most sites receive 2 screenings a year performed by PoMELO and roughly 15% of sites receive a third screening performed by Bridger.
+For the PoMELO screenings, due to the smaller threshold (60m3/day) more sites are flagged for follow-up and more emissions are mitigated.
+This behavior is observable in the Alt-FEMP timeseries, where the 2 emissions drops from PoMELO screenings are immediately noticeable, but the emissions drop from the Bridger screen is more difficult to distinguish.
+While the effect of the PoMELO screening is more immediately noticeable, the

+Bridger screening is still capable of finding large leaks which can have a marked impact on the overall mitigation.

 Figure 8.
 Timeseries of average emissions in kg CH4 per site per day (averaged across all Alt-FEMP sites in simulation).
-Comparison of programs based on the Canadian Natural Lloydminster Alt-FEMP (P_ALT_FEMP), base FEMP routine OGI inspections defined by Directive 060 (P_Regulatory_OGI) and annual emissions in the absence of an LDAR program (P_none).
-The cyclicity of the various time series is indicative of the dominant annual survey/screening requirements of the modeled programs with the Alt-FEMP (P_ALT_FEMP) program showing biannual cyclicity and the base FEMP program (P_Regulatory_OGI) showing annual cyclicity as most sites have this requirement (as opposed to triannual).
+Comparison of programs based on the Canadian Natural SE AB Alt-FEMP (P_CNRL_ALT_FEMP), base FEMP routine OGI inspections defined by Directive 060 (P_Regulatory_OGI) and annual emissions in the absence of an LDAR program (P_none).
+The cyclicity of the various time series is indicative of the dominant annual survey/screening requirements of the modeled programs with the Alt-FEMP (P_CNRL_ALT_FEMP) program showing biannual cyclicity as most sites have this requirement (as opposed to triannual) and the base FEMP program (P_Regulatory_OGI) showing annual cyclicity as most sites have this requirement (as opposed to triannual).